drug-design/course/docs/chapters/molecular-similarity.md

 ### How Many Chances of Being Active?
 *[nce]: New Chemical Entity: a compound not previously described.

-In an attempt to answer the question "do structurally similar molecules have similar biological activity?" a follow-up study to 115 high-throughput screening assays shows that at high Tanimoto similarity values (>0.85), only 30% of compounds similar to an active molecule are themselves active.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/how-many-chances-being-active-fec50c2a'><i class='fa fa-play' aria-hidden='true'></i></button>In an attempt to answer the question "do structurally similar molecules have similar biological activity?" a follow-up study to 115 high-throughput screening assays shows that at high Tanimoto similarity values (>0.85), only 30% of compounds similar to an active molecule are themselves active.
 This reveals the complexity of molecular similarity.
 A list of possible factors explaining such observations is given below.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer